Revaluation

 3. The Capitalization of Income method is used primarily for commercial and apartment properties.
 This method estimates the predictable net rental income after expenses are deducted that would be generated for the property and then determines the market value on the basis of what a prudent investor would pay for such a property.

-Informal Public Hearing (late November – December)
+Informal Public Hearing (January)

 Numbers are finalized and put on 2024 book by January 10th